vspaz/jsondiff/README.md

 unlike other json diff utilities, you can:
 * leave out from comparison the fields that you are not interested in.
 * define only required fields
-* compare numeric values using a particular precision tolerance e.g. `1e-03`, which can be set globally or per field.
+* compare numeric values using absolute or relative precision tolerance e.g. `1e-03` or `0.2`, which can be set globally or per field.
 * use regexes to define fields.

 ### install